 While supporting tree planting organizations is a great way to be eco-friendly, you can also make a difference in your community by planting trees on your own property.

-A properly-planted, mature shade tree on the south or west side of your house can save you up to 25% on your summer air conditioning bills and increase your property value by up to 20% with its beauty.
+A properly-planted, mature shade tree on the south or west side of your house or business can save you up to 15% on your summer air conditioning bills.
 That same tree will also help soak up stormwater in the neighborhood, and contribute habitat for local wildlife.
 If you plant a fruit or nut tree, you get food as an added bonus!

 You really can’t go wrong by planting trees!